 In “It's Mine!
 All About Sharing,” we looked at the “I'll be with you while you wait” policy that helps children when they find themselves in competition for toys or attention.
 Now, we'll turn to the subject of how you can help a child who tends to take toys away from others, and how to help a child who tends to have things taken away, and can't stand up for himself.
-Ideas on what to do when you come upon a dispute in full swing are found toward the end of the “Sibling Solutions” article.
+Ideas on what to do when you come upon a dispute in full swing are found in this article on When You Get There Too Late

 Why children tend to grab

 Many children become somewhat tense when they are in close proximity to others and then sharing doesn't come easily.
 The number of little friendship glitches a child has experienced increases over time, and if he hasn't had anyone listen to him cry until the upset with the other child is gone, upset feelings still sit inside him.

 Managing these stored upsets requires a good deal of a child's emotional energy.
 The more stored tension a child is trying to manage, the more tightly wound he becomes when he's around other children.
 So he may tend to grab things and fight for things.
 When he gets what he wants, he may tend to hang on tightly and defensively, spoiling his interactions with others and limiting his own play with his desired toy.

 Most adults assume that a child who grabs is expressing his personality, or is in the grip of a habit.
 The child is labeled “impulsive,” “aggressive,” “strong-willed,” “selfish,” or worse.
 But a child who tends to grab can become sweet, thoughtful and generous, once the tension he carries is relieved.
 In other words, what looks like a personality trait or a strong habit is actually just a symptom of tension that is waiting to be relieved.
 A child is not at fault for his tendency to grab, and neither is his parent.
 The tension stored inside of him is the real culprit.